laravel/nova-docs/4.0/metrics/registering-metrics.md

 Nova.$emit('metric-refresh')
 ```

-##### Refresh on Filter Changed
+##### Refresh on Filters Change

-Laravel Nova will only updates metric on filter changed if metric configured using `refreshWhenFiltersChange`:
+Laravel Nova will only updates the metric on filters changed if configured using `refreshWhenFiltersChange`:

 ```php
 public function cards(NovaRequest $request)